CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 ![VS Code initial opening options](/docs/media/vs-code-startup-instructions.png)

 6. Install the recommended VS Code extensions when prompted.
+	* If you're not prompted, use Ctrl+Shift+P to navigate to ">Extensions: Show Recommended Extensions".
 7. Navigate to the "ST" extension in the extension pane.
 Select the option to install the build toolchain (appears for first use).
 8. In the "ST" extension pane, use the "Build" button to build the repo; or, use Ctrl+Shift+P to open the command palate, search for STM32, and select the Build option.
 9. Plug in an STM32 dev kit, and flash the project using the "Flash STM32" button/command palate option.